Collecting Device Metrics

 The metrics subsystem supports a timer type (kMemfaultMetricType_Timer

-can be used to easily track durations (i.e. time spent in MCU stop mode) as well
+can easily track durations (i.e., time spent in MCU stop mode) and overall

 Setting Metric Values